Most of us want our exercise routines to be as effective, efficient, and fun as possible.

 Is HIIT Good for Weight Loss?

-“When it comes to fat loss, few other forms of training compare to HIIT,” says Trevor Thieme, CSCS, senior director of fitness and nutrition content for Beachbody.
+“When it comes to fat loss, few other forms of training compare to HIIT,” says Trevor Thieme, CSCS, executive director of fitness and nutrition content for BODi.

 Numerous studies have found that HIIT can be even more effective for fat loss than steady-state cardio like running or cycling.